-The American Membrane Technology Association (AMTA) offers Members-only access to our proprietary Fact Sheets, a series of technical papers authored specifically for AMTA by professionals in every field of water treatment expertise.
+The American Membrane Technology Association (AMTA) offers a series of technical papers authored specifically for AMTA by professionals in every field of water treatment expertise.
 Fact Sheets provide information on every aspect of membrane technology, system design, application, operation, and key industry definitions.
 They include summarized case studies, technical overviews, and information useful to membrane system designers, operators, regulatory agencies, academia, and the general public.

 Fact Sheets can be used to help educate the public on water treatment technologies and advance the benefits of membrane treatment to improve water quality and expand potential water supplies.